DOI-USGS/ISIS3/Introduction_to_ISIS.md

     lines=1024

   - Boolean - Boolean parameters are used as flags to indicate true or false.
-The ISIS3 user interface allows true values to be represented by True, T, Yes or Y. False values can be False, F, No or N. Any mixture of upper and lower case letters is allowed.
+The ISIS user interface allows true values to be represented by True, T, Yes or Y. False values can be False, F, No or N. Any mixture of upper and lower case letters is allowed.
 The name of the parameter for boolean's is usually a question such as USEDEM.
 This